 The greatest difficulty that a new arbiter faces is to learn and interpret the laws and believe me, it is not possible to do this, simply by reading the regulations.
 One needs to attend seminars and ask questions.
 The language used in the laws is sometimes not clear.
 Even when something is clearly defined, another article may nullify it without really specifying that the other article is not valid.
-Take the example of castling.
-Even though the move of castling is clearly defined in article 3.8

 That is why the solution to every problem lies within common sense, and as we all know, common sense is not that common!
 The preface comes to stress the importance of common sense and gives the arbiter the freedom to apply fairness according to the special factors of a situation.